brunoldsilva/rsomeip/README.md

 An overview of the protocol's features can be found [here](https://some-ip.com/details.shtml).

-*Disclaimer: This project is highly experimental and makes no guarantees of correctly supporting the SOME/IP protocol.*
+*Disclaimer: This project is highly experimental and makes no guarantees of correctly supporting the SOME/IP protocol, at this time.*

 ## Getting Started